GiovanniMarchetto/cartoonization/README.md

 The second goal was to look for a way to do cartoonization without using the gradient, since there was already a similar function.

+### Prerequisites
+The command you refer to is part of the following collection: https://it.mathworks.com/matlabcentral/fileexchange/12191-bilateral-filtering

+In addition, the function of bilateral filtering in it was also used.

 ## Files

 - _medianCartoon_, operates a median filtering